jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-two-years-at-google.md

 All code at Google goes through a process called "code review", where code changes (or additions, deletions) get "proposed" and reviewed by colleagues, who either Yea, Nay, or ask for changes.
-This is a fairly common practice in software engineering.
-It varies a lot by company.
+Code review is a fairly common practice in software engineering, though the implementation varies a lot by company.
 At most companies, code review usually something like 30 minutes to 2 days per code change.
 Code reviews at most companies are typically fairly high-level, and tend to concern themselves with broad design or nit-picky things like code style.

 That first change I proposed took something like _two weeks_ to get through code review.
 I learned more about Go and code design during that code review